H.R. 2036: Credit for Caring Act of 2025

 Who benefits from H.R.
 2036?

-Families caring for spouses with serious long-term needs
+Spouses caring for a partner with serious long-term needs

-Spousal caregivers could qualify for help with supervision, support services, and equipment that makes daily living safer and easier.
+Spousal caregivers could get help with supervision, respite care, and the equipment that makes daily life safer at home.

-Families that earn too much for some aid programs but still struggle with care expenses could get a targeted tax benefit.
+Households that earn too much for aid programs but still face heavy out-of-pocket care expenses would get a targeted tax benefit.

 Who is affected by H.R.
 2036?